scolastico-dev/s.Containers/src/cron/README.md

 ## Why?
 Setup and start cronjobs in a docker container.
 Very useful for docker compose stacks.
+Also the output of the cronjobs is logged to the console.

 ## Environment Variables
 | Name           | Type   | Default Value | Description                                                    |